md-hisyam/md-hisyam/README.md

 # Whoami :penguin:
 Hello :wave: my name is Muhammad Hisyam.
-My journey in information system has led me to develop a passion for cybersecurity, and I'am now eager to transition into this field and constantly refining my skills through hands-on projects, simulations, and training with aim to joining Security Operations Center (SOC) teams.
+My journey in information system has led me to develop a passion for cybersecurity, and I'am now eager to transition into this field and constantly refining my skills through hands-on projects, simulations, training, and CTF.
+With aim to joining Security Operations Center (SOC) teams.

 ## Project and Write-up